eTokenWorld/eTokenWorld/README.md

 **Original Publication: 24 March 2026**
 **Public-Safe Revision: 28 March 2026**

-**eTokenWorld, powered by QoreMesh OS, is the New World Gateway for human intelligence, digital participation, governed services, and trusted coordination across people, ecosystems, institutions, AI systems, and connected infrastructure.**
+**eTokenWorld, powered by QoreMesh OS, is the New World Gateway for trusted digital participation, governed services, intelligent ecosystem growth, and connected real-world coordination.**

 ---